Preparing for GCSEs

 Exam board: Edexcel.
 IGCSE English Language (Specification A).
 See Specification.

-Textbooks: We use the following text books, which can be purchased in either paperback or Kindle version.
-Students will need the first of these, the Student Book, to begin our course.
+We use the following text books, which can be purchased in either paperback or

 We also cover Intermediate English Grammar in our classes and occasionally draw on David Crystal's outstanding, beautifully illustrated Cambridge Encyclopedia of the English Language (shown across).
 There is no need for students to obtain their own copy of this, but parents may wish to consider obtaining this for the whole family.
 It also makes a wonderful coffee table book!